-Example: Finite languages
+Example for coinduction: finite languages

-See Traytel 2016.
+See Abel 2017 and Traytel 2016.

 Decidable languages can be represented as infinite trees.
 Each node has as many children as the number of characters in the alphabet A. Each path from the root of the tree to a node determines a possible word in the language.
 Each node has a boolean label, which is true if and only if the word corresponding to that node is in the language.
-In particular, the root node of the tree is labelled true if and only if the word belongs to the language.
+In particular, the root node of the tree is labelled true if and only if the word $\epsilon$ belongs to the language.